swan-maillard/swan-maillard.github.io/README.md

 This portfolio is a **React** application designed to be lightweight and responsive.

-The portfolio is automatically deployed to **GitHub Pages** by pushing changes to the `main` branch.
+The portfolio is automatically deployed to **GitHub Pages** by pushing changes to the `master` branch.

 ## Authors